 DO YOUR HOMEWORK

-Talk to a commercial real estate broker to help determine leasing or buying costs for a potential space.
+Start by doing research.
+Figure out what areas you are interested in.
+Understanding the dental demographics will go a long way in helping you pick areas of interest.
+Talk to a commercial real estate broker to help determine a range of costs for potential spaces.
 Get an idea of what your monthly rent or property payment will be before you apply for your loan.
 While you can search for a property simultaneously, we strongly recommend that you have financing in place prior to signing a lease.
-You will not need to have a contingency making you a stronger tenant.
+You will not need to have a contingency making you a much stronger tenant.
 You will also not be committed to a lease while worrying about financing which gives you time to shop and negotiate the best pricing for your loan.